About Dodge County

 Courts & Case Records

-The Superior Court of Dodge County, located at 901 College Street in Eastman, Georgia 31023, serves as the court of general jurisdiction handling felony criminal cases, civil cases exceeding certain monetary thresholds, divorce and family law matters, and real property disputes.
-The Clerk of Superior Court maintains court records and can be reached at (478) 374-2871.
-The Probate Court of Dodge County, also located in the Dodge County Courthouse, handles wills, estate administration, guardianships, name changes, marriage licenses, and minor traffic violations.
+The Superior Court of Dodge County, located at 901 College Street in Eastman, Georgia 31023, is the court of general jurisdiction handling felony criminal cases, civil cases exceeding certain monetary thresholds, divorce and family law matters, and real property disputes.
+The Clerk of Superior Court maintains court records and can be contacted through the office’s website.
+The Probate Court of Dodge County, also located in Dodge County Courthouse, handles wills, estate administration, guardianships, name changes, marriage licenses, and minor traffic violations.

 • The Magistrate Court of Dodge County has jurisdiction over civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and the issuance of arrest and search warrants.